 Commentary.
 A few States may require payment of consideration.
-If unnecessary, omit this paragraph.
+If unnecessary, omit.

 10. Condemnation and Extinguishment.
+This Easement may be terminated only due to extraordinary circumstances and only by way of condemnation, as described below, or judicial extinguishment if a court with jurisdiction, at the joint request of Owner and Land Trust, determines that conditions on or surrounding the Property have changed to such a degree that it has become impossible or impractical to fulfill the Conservation Purpose[s].
 If all or any part of the Property is taken by exercise of the power of eminent domain or acquired by purchase in lieu of condemnation by any public, corporate, or other entity with eminent domain powers or authority, so as to terminate this Easement in whole or in part, Owner and Land Trust shall act jointly to recover the full value of the interests in the Property subject to the taking or in-lieu purchase and all direct and incidental damages resulting therefrom.
 All expenses reasonably incurred by Owner and Land Trust in connection with the taking or in-lieu purchase shall be paid out of the amount recovered.
 Land Trust's share of the balance of the amount recovered shall be determined by multiplying that balance by the ratio set forth immediately below.
 If this Easement is taken, in whole or in part, by exercise of the power of eminent domain, Land Trust shall be entitled to compensation in accordance with applicable law.